abikesa/philosophy/_sources/act3/part1/part1_1.md

 Indeed, why not?

-Let's review a simple simulation from the previous chapter under subsection {ref}`rounds`.
+Let's review a simple simulation from the previous chapter {ref}`act1`.
 This is a two-person `game` with ten rounds.

 But if we think of Dante's `allegory` as [three games](https://www.gutenberg.org/files/8800/8800-h/8800-h.htm), each with 33 rounds or cantos, then we might be onto something!